-At the end of the second quarter of 2014, according to the U.S. Drought Monitor, approximately 34% of the U.S. was experiencing moderate to exceptional drought conditions, concentrated mainly in California and Texas, as compared with 31% of the U.S. experiencing moderate to exceptional drought conditions at the end of 2013.
+According to the U.S. Drought Monitor, approximately 31% of the U.S. was experiencing moderate to exceptional drought conditions, concentrated mainly in California, certain other western states, and much of Texas as of September 30, 2014 and at the end of 2013.
+Although the percentage remained unchanged at September 30, 2014, there was an increase from 0.4% to 3.9% in the geographic area of the U.S. that is experiencing exceptional drought conditions.
 As noted on page 37 of the 2013 Annual Information Statement, persistent drought conditions may lead to increased prices and decreased supplies for agricultural products produced in affected areas, including livestock, dairy products, fruits, nuts and vegetables.
-Prolonged drought conditions could result in credit stress for agriculture producers and processors in the affected areas.
+Prolonged drought conditions could result in credit stress for agriculture producers and processors in the affected